Hydrodynamic limit of the multi-component slow boundary WASEP with collisions

-where $\vartheta$ solves \eqref{eq:leftright} and $h$ is constant. \end{lema} \begin{proof} First of all, note that since $G$ is continuous and its domain $[0,T] \times D^d$ is compact, it is enough to prove the result with $G={\bf 1}$.
+\begin{proof} First of all, note that since $G$ is continuous and its domain $[0,T] \times D^d$ is compact, it is enough to prove the result with $G={\bf 1}$.
 We will only prove for $\vartheta=\ell$, since for $\vartheta=r$ the proof is entirely analogous.
 Observe that

 By writing the term $\displaystyle\frac{1}{\varepsilon N}\sum_{x_1=1+1}^{\varepsilon N+1}\left[\eta(1,\tilde{x},v)-\eta(x_1,\tilde{x},v)\right]$ as a telescopic sum, we obtain that the last term is equal to